thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 {% include images-gallery.html imageCollection="notification-center-add-templates" %}

+Let's take a closer look at all the available template types and some examples to guide you through.

 #### General

 The general template is used to send generic notifications.
 For example, system maintenance or important announcement.